LucasXavierChurchman/Sentiment-vs-Excitement/README.md

 ![alt text](https://github.com/LucasXavierChurchman/Capstone1/blob/master/images/SentimentScoreCustomAfinn.png "defaultvcustomafinn")

+The mean sentiment increased from -0.21 to 0.11 for our 45,269 comment.
 A hypothesis test for the difference in means of this data was performed, giving **p-val = 0.000002**, which is significant at any reasonable alpha value.

 These results are dramatic and should be taken with a grain of salt.
 Before editing the lexicon, an "f-yeah LeBron!" in real life would be considered a positive reaction, but that comment would get scored as a -4.
 On the other hand, an "f-you Lebron!" is a negative reaction and really should be scored as a -4.
 However, both these examples with our new lexicon would be scored 0.